peterprescott/a1-dissertation/md/draft.md

 Given a graph G, we can describe a *walk* of length L as a sequence of adjacent (but not necessarily distinct) nodes $(v_{0},...,v_{L})$; or, equivalently, as a sequence of edges $e_{0,1},...,e_{L-1,L}$.
-If we have an undirected graph with positive weights, then we can define a metric by the shortest walk between any two points.
+If we have an undirected graph with positive weights, then we could define a metric on the graph by the shortest walk between any two points.

 The idea of a graph, in which edges connect precisely two points, can be extended to that of a *hypergraph*, where *hyperedges* can connect any number